7 reasons why your WordPress site is slow (and how to fix them)

 Plugins are amazing… until they’re not.

-One of the best things about WordPress is how easy it is to customise with plugins.
-But each plugin adds weight to your site.
-Some load extra scripts and styles on every page, even when they’re not needed.
-Others can conflict with one another or run inefficient database queries.
+But every plugin you install adds extra weight to your site.
+Some load scripts and styles across every single page, even when they’re not needed.
+Others run heavy database queries in the background or conflict with one another.

-• Do I really use this plugin?
+• Do I actually use this plugin?

 • Is it well maintained and regularly updated?